corgito/corgito.github.io/_posts/2022-11-13-keith_levene.md

 Keith Levene, though, could do something different with the guitar.
 No small feat.
-To use this instrument to make sounds that are fresh and mind-bending requires a degree of individualism, perseverance, and discernment that I think is nearly instinct in the guitar-playing masses of today and was always in short supply to begin with.
+To use this instrument to make sounds that are fresh and mind-bending requires a degree of individualism, perseverance, and discernment that I think is nearly extinct in the guitar-playing masses of today and was always in short supply to begin with.
 The sounds Levene made with the guitar were haunting, frightening, visceral.
 His tone was ice-pick sharp, metallic.
 It\'s not technically difficult to play the chords he played, but it\'s extremely difficult to play outside the lines like he did.
 Levene chose the wrong notes on purpose, something that guitar players like me spend a whole lifetime running away from.
-Many people, maybe even most people, would frown.
-But to a few of us it makes all the difference.
+And upon hearing him play many people, maybe even most people, would frown.
+But it gives a few of us an enormous smile.

 Ok, so Levene played weird.
 Who cares?
 What good is it to try to play the guitar differently, anyway?
 Indeed I think 90% of people would be